Maytecafield. It’s the perfect, idyllic community.

 BEAV: “And why does the council say they’re worried about building more interchanges?”

 WARD: “I honestly couldn’t tell you, son.
 Nobody in their right mind is ever going to commute 20 miles to make 20 percent more money than they can right here in Maytecafield.
 Let’s turn off the TV and talk about what we’ve just seen.
 Wally, you go first.”

 WALLY: “Gosh, Dad.
 If Maytecafield doesn’t grow and everyone else does the same, where are all of the people going to go?”

 WALLY: “You know, Dad.
 People like Eddie, the Beav and me.
 When we grow up and have families we’re going to have kids and need a place to live unless you and mom are going to allow us to move in here with you guys.”

 JUNE: “Yes, honey, where are they going to go?”

 WALLY: “And it’s just not us kids in Maytecafield.
-There are kids all across the country that are growing up and going to have families.
+There are kids all across the country who are growing up and are going to have families.
 You don’t think the government should do like they do in China and limit us to one kid do you?
-We read about that in Mrs. Harrington’s social studies class.
+We read about that in Mrs., Harrington’s social studies class.
 If that were the case you guys could never have had the Beav.”

 BEAV: “Gee willikers!
-You mean I’m the cause of all of those things you guys don’t like about growth in Maytecafield?”
+You mean I’m the cause of all of the junk you guys don’t like about growth in Maytecafield?”

 WARD: “Not exactly, Beav.
 It’s not our family.
 It’s other people.
 Our world is perfect and they’re just messing things up for us.”